usman-29/Full-Stack-Agentic-RAG-App/README.md

 ## 🎯 Overview

-**Agentic RAG** is a sophisticated Retrieval-Augmented Generation system that combines the power of Large Language Models with intelligent document retrieval, real-time web search, and conversation memory.
+**Full Stack Agentic RAG** is a sophisticated Retrieval-Augmented Generation system that combines the power of Large Language Models with intelligent document retrieval, real-time web search, and conversation memory.
 Unlike traditional RAG systems, it features **intelligent routing** that automatically determines the best knowledge source for each question and includes **quality control mechanisms** to ensure accurate, trustworthy responses.

 ## 🧠 Agentic RAG System